$6.95 flat rate shipping Get Free Shipping* with $69 purchase.

 Is Goat's Milk a Good Natural Ingredient?

 You have probably noticed that goat's milk is a very commonly found ingredient in natural skin care and cosmetic products.
-This is for a reason – it is one of the best available natural resources for a good balance of moisturizing and sugar properties.
+This is for a reason; it is one of the best available natural resources for a good balance of moisturizing and sugar properties.

 However, just because there are a lot of skin care products doesn't mean that all of them are beneficial.
 It is important to think about your skin in terms of it being a very important organ of your body, and introducing synthetic products and substances to your skin can be very damaging because they can dry it out and even cause some of the things you are trying to avoid – wrinkles, pockmarks, and other problems.

-So why use goat's milk?
 Cleopatra is said to have used ass's milk in which to bathe, and milk has been used for cosmetic purposes for thousands of years.
 Why?
-It is partly because milk naturally contains proteins, Vitamins and amino acids that nourish the skin, leaving it silky smooth.
+It is partly because milk naturally contains proteins, vitamins and amino acids that nourish the skin, leaving it silky smooth.

 Antioxidants kill off free radicals that are generated by environmental pollution such as traffic fumes, cigarette smoke and pesticides, and also by the UV radiation in sunlight.
 These free radicals rupture the membranes of skin cells causing wrinkles and the visible effects of aging.
 By destroying them before the free radicals can act on your skin cells, antioxidants in goat's milk helps you stay looking younger longer.